eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * You can _quote_ tweets by including a link to them in your tweet, which will cause the quoted tweet to appear in a small box below yours.
 This _does not_ create a reply and will not be part of the quoted tweet's thread.
 If you want to do that, you can't use the retweet/quote button.
 You have to reply to the tweet, manually include a link to it, _and_ be sure to mention the author.

-* When you quote a tweet, the author is notified; however, unlike a retweet, they won't be notified when people like or retweet your quote, unless you also mention them.
+* When you quote a tweet, the author is notified; however, unlike a retweet, they won't be notified when people like or retweet your quote (unless you also mention them).
+If you don't want to notify the author, you can take a screenshot (though this doesn't let them delete the tweet) or use a URL shortener (though this doesn't let them obviously disable a quote by blocking you).

 * Due to the nature of Twitter, it's common for a tweet to end up on many people's timelines simultaneously and attract many similar replies within a short span of time.
 It's polite to check the existing replies to a popular tweet, or a tweet from a popular person, before giving your two cents.